Precision 21

-The design was built by Precision Boat Works in Palmetto, Florida, United States from 1986 until 2018, but it is now out of production.
+The Precision 21 is a fractional sloop rigged trailer sailer built by Precision Boat Works in Palmetto, Florida, from 1986 until 2018.

 Design

-The Precision 21 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
-It has a fractional sloop rig, a raked stem, a plumb transom, a transom-hung rudder controlled by a tiller and a fixed stub keel with a retractable centerboard that has a NACA airfoil profile.
+Designed by Jim Taylor, the fiberglass hull has a raked stem, a plumb transom, a transom-hung rudder controlled by a tiller and a fixed stub keel with a retractable centerboard that has a NACA airfoil profile.
 It displaces 1875 lb and carries 600 lb of ballast.

 The boat has a draft of 4.67 ft with the centerboard extended and 1.75 ft with it retracted, allowing operation in shallow water, or ground transportation on a trailer.

 The boat is normally fitted with a small 3 to 6 hp outboard motor for docking and maneuvering.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight settee berths in the main cabin.
 The galley is located on the port side just aft of the bow cabin.
 The galley is equipped with a stove and a sink.
 The head is located in the bow cabin under the "V"-berth.
 Cabin headroom is 52 in.

 The design has a PHRF racing average handicap of 270 and a hull speed of 5.6 kn.